Recession still has Floridians reeling and anxious about election

 During the first debate between Hillary Clinton and Donald Trump, the first question was about what they would do to “put more money into the pockets of American workers.”

-Clinton promised to raise the “national minimum wage,” guarantee equal pay for women’s work, encourage corporate profit sharing with employees, increase paid family leave and earned sick days and work towards “affordable child-care and debt-free college.”
+Clinton promised to raise the “national minimum wage,” guarantee equal pay for women’s work, encourage corporate profit sharing with employees, increase paid family leave and earned sick days and work toward “affordable child care and debt-free college.”

 She said she would pay for it by “having the wealthy pay their fair share and close the corporate loopholes.”